tarof429/recmd-cli/README.md

 docker.io/ubuntucore/jenkins-ubuntu:latest
 ```

-If you know the command will run for a long period of time, and you do not want `recmd` to block, there is a -b option which returns control back to the user after a 1 second delay.
-The command below likewise pulls the ubuntu image.
+If you know the command will run for a long period of time, and you do not want `recmd-cli` to block, there is a -b option which returns control back to the user after a 1 second delay.

 ```bash
 $   ./recmd-cli run 18b63bce19510d0 -b